cmacdonald-au/EcomCore_Freight/README.md

 EcomCore Custom Freight
 ==========================

-This extension is derived heavily from the Fontis_Australia extension and is provided under the same licensing terms.
+This extension is derived broadly from the Fontis_Australia extension and is provided under the same licensing terms.

-Further documentation is available from the [Fontis Australia Extension](http://www.fontis.com.au/magento/extensions/australia) page on their website.
+The [Fontis Australia Extension](http://www.fontis.com.au/magento/extensions/australia) can be found here.